 Preferences: NO TO IVR

-Of course, we also asked the million dollar question: compared to an IVR, and even compared to a human operator, would you prefer a voice bot?
+Of course, we asked the big question: compared to an IVR or even a human operator, would you prefer a voice bot?

 From this, one thing became crystal clear: everyone expressed an intense dislike of the IVR system.
 IVRs, in the participants' experiences, are slow and cumbersome.